Arthritis of the big toe (Hallux Rigidus)

 You can expect swelling for up to 12 months, particularly in the evenings.

 The position of your ankle and foot may not be satisfactory after fusion.
-Although this is rare, it can be significant if it does happen and you may need further surgery.
+Although this is rare, it can be significant if it does happen.
+You may need further surgery.

-Nerve injury can result in numbness or tingling over your foot.
-This is usually temporary, but in a small number of cases this may become permanent.
+Nerve injury can result in numbness or tingling across your foot area.
+This is usually temporary, but in a small number of cases it may become permanent.

-Non-union (when the bones do not join together successfully) can sometimes happen with fusion surgery.
-There is increased risk of this happening in smokers and it may result in pain if the metalwork then loosens.
-If you smoke we recommend that you stop before surgery and do not start again until the fusion has healed or, better still, quit altogether.
+Non-union can sometimes happen with fusion surgery.
+Non-union is when the bones do not join together successfully.
+There is more risk of this happening in smokers.
+It may result in pain if the metalwork then loosens.
+If you smoke, stop before surgery and do not start again until the fusion has healed.

-Although rare, metalwork can become noticeable through your skin and cause pain from irritation.
-If this continues the metalwork may need to be removed.
+Although rare, metalwork can become noticeable through your skin.
+This can cause pain from irritation.
+If this continues we may need to remove the metalwork.

 Complex Regional Pain Syndrome (CRPS) can develop when the nerves around the operation site become overly sensitive.
-Swelling, skin changes, and stiffness can happen and make you feel weak.
-This is rare but if it does happen it is usually managed by a specialist in pain management.
+Swelling, skin changes, and stiffness can happen and can be debilitating.
+This is rare, but if it does happen it is usually managed by a specialist in pain management.

 Deep Vein Thrombosis (DVT) / Pulmonary Embolism (PE) is rare with this surgery.
-However anticoagulation medication is given after surgery to try to prevent clots forming whilst you are not able to move your leg.
-This is a preventative measure, but a clot can still form despite this.
+Anticoagulation medication is given after surgery, to try to prevent clots forming whilst you are not able to move your leg.
+This is a preventative measure, but a clot can still form.

 What if I have any questions or concerns once I return home?